-- K. When one team wins two (2) in a row, coaches may play whomever they choose in the third game.

-- K. If officials are late:
+- J. If officials are late:

 - 1. Coaches will time warm ups.

 - 2. Coaches will do coin toss.

-- L. Spectators and benches will not say anything while serving is going on.
-To be respectful of the other team, defense will not use the term "ball up", or blurt out during the serve.
+- K. Spectators and benches will not say anything while serving is going on.
+To be respectful of the other team, defense will not use the term "ball up", blurt out, or any nonverbal distractions during the serve.